 Back in the day, screenwriters in Chicago had no agencies or organizations that could help them develop their stories or receive feedback regarding their work.
-Because of this, the Chicago Screenwriters Network was born.
-Founded in 1995, by Edward Allen Bernero and organized by Christiana Miller.
-They created the groundwork for our organization that continues on today.
+Because of this, the Chicago Screenwriters Network was born in 1994, founded by Edward Allen Bernero and Christiana Miller.
+CSN incorporated in 1995 so that he organization could continue on beyond them.
+The organization continues to thrive to this day.

-Edward Allen Bernero, went off to Hollywood, California and is now hugely successful in the filmmaking industry as a prolific Executive Producer, Screenwriter, and Director of such popular TV series as (Criminal Minds, Third Watch, Crossing Lines), while Christian Miller went on to become a well-known writer of paranormal mysteries and supernatural suspense stories.
+Edward Allen Bernero went off to Hollywood and has found success in the industry as a prolific executive producer, screenwriter, and director of such popular TV series as (Criminal Minds, Third Watch, Crossing Lines), while Christian Miller went on to become a well-known writer of paranormal mysteries and supernatural suspense stories.

 It is with their spirit of helping each other grow, that we have become an educational and inspirational, tax-exempt 501(c)(3) non-profit, volunteer-driven organization created by writers for writers who wish to accelerate their growth and create opportunities within the filmmaking industry.